 by Captain Hugh Covert

-The current boat I have is in good shape, sails well and has been a lot fun for 17 years.
-It had grown in the planning stage from 18 to 20, 22 and finally to 36 feet long on deck.
+The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat which will be called the HURON JEWEL.
+The current boat I have is in good shape, sails well, and has been a lot of fun for 17 years.
+It had grown in the planning stage from 18 to 20, 22, and finally to 36 feet long on deck.
 But, while it grew much longer and somewhat wider, it didn’t gain much in headroom.
-The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat.
 I have been captain of several big sailing vessels around the U.S. and the Bahamas, and have built several boats, so the idea of building one to sail close to home seemed natural.

 In working out my ideas about a new boat, I drew heavily upon Mr. Parker’s experiences and developed a plan further adapted to current wood/epoxy construction and U.S. Coast Guard rules.